 You use your Achilles tendons every time you walk, run, or jump.
 The tendon, which runs from your heels to your calf muscles, can withstand a great deal, but it’s also a common site of pain and injuries.
 If you have pain in your Achilles tendon, don’t let it get worse.
-Schedule an appointment with the team at Brandywine Foot and Ankle Associates in Coatesville, Limerick, and Exton, Pennsylvania.
+Schedule an appointment with the team at Brandywine Foot and Ankle Associates in Coatesville, and Limerick, Pennsylvania.
 Call your nearest office or book your visit online today.

 Your Achilles tendon is the largest tendon in your body.
 It runs from the muscles in the back of your calf to your heel bone.
 You rely on your Achilles tendons to walk, run, and jump.